SpotlightKid/micropython-stm-lib/mrequests/README.md

 - When encoding `str` instances via `urlencode.urlencode` or `urlencode.quote`,
   the `encoding` and `errors` arguments are currently ignored by MicroPython and it behaves as if their values were `"utf-8"` resp. `"ignore"`.
+- In responses using "chunked" transfer-encoding, chunk extensions and trailers are ignored.

 ### Redirection Support